-- 1. Confidential Mediation (Tier I): Tier I referrals are for confidential mediations for families who have been unable to reach an agreement regarding custody and parenting time.
-Tier I mediation shall be made available in all cases in which child custody or visitation is an issue. - a.
+- 1. Confidential Mediation (Tier I): Tier I referrals are for confidential mediation for families unable to reach an agreement regarding custody and parenting time.
+Tier I mediations shall be made available in all cases in which child custody or visitation is an issue, except at the discretion of the Court in cases filed under the Domestic Violent Protection Act. - a.
 Children shall not participate in Tier I. - b.
-Tier I is confidential except the mediator may report any suspected child abuse, elder abuse, if someone is a danger to themselves or others or if a parent reports to have committed or intend-intends to commit a serious crime. - c.
+Tier I is confidential except the mediator may report any suspected Child abuse, elder abuse, if someone is a danger to themselves or others or if a parent reports to have committed or intends to commit a serious crime. - c.
 All cases filed with the Clerk's Office will be calendared in Tier I. - d.
 Any agreements reached by the parties, as well as any outstanding issues, will be reported to the Court and the parties, via a written report. - e.
 A hearing will be calendared following a Tier I session. - 2.
-Information Review and Summary (Tier II): Tier II referrals are for the purpose of reviewing and summarizing specific information filed with the Court.
-A judicial officer has the discretion to include specific areas of inquiry in a Tier II referral including but not limited to, local criminal records, Child Protective Services records, as well as child interviews.
-Aside from these three aforementioned collaterals, should the Court require additional review information to be summarized by a Family Court Services staff member (i.e., law enforcement, school, medical or psychological records, etc.); the judicial officer will order the party to file such records with the Court, and for the Family Court Services staff member to review and summarize the required information.
-The parties shall have 30 days from the date of such order to file the required documents.
-Failure to file the required documents may result in a continuance or a court decision being made without the additional information.
+Information Review and Summary (Tier II): Tier II referrals are to review specific information filed with the Court.
+A judicial officer has the discretion to include specific areas of inquiry in a Tier II referral including but not limited to, local criminal records, Child Protective Services records, and child interviews.
 Tier II summary reports will be provided to the Court and the parties.
 The confidentiality of Tier II sessions is limited as a summary report is provided to the Court. - a.
 A review hearing will be calendared when a Tier II session is ordered. - b.
-It is not the intent of the Court for parties to circumvent Tier II by
+Parties may not stipulate to bypass any tier in the tiered Family Court Services process. - 3.
+Child Custody Recommending Counseling (Tier III): The Court may refer parties to Tier III, child custody recommending counseling sessions.
+The child custody recommending counselor will report on any agreements reached.
+In the absence of any agreements, recommendations will be made based on the child(ren)'s best interest.
+Tier III reports will be provided to the Court and the parties.
+The confidentiality of Tier III is limited as a report is provided to the Court.